yarafe/Test/Sentinel/faz-microsoft-sentinel.md

     </code></pre>
 * **Configure FortiAnalyzer**

-    Following this configuration on the Linux machine, the FortiAnalyzer device is then set up to dispatch Syslog messages with TCP port 514 in CEF format to the designated proxy machine using the provided command:
+    After completing the setup on the Linux VM, configure your FortiAnalyzer device to forward Syslog messages with TCP 514.
+Use the following settings:
     <pre><code>
     config system log-forward
         edit 1